bevyengine/bevy-website/content/learn/book/performance-optimizations/indexes/_index.md

 insert_anchor_links = "right"
 +++

+{% todo() %}

-TODO: discuss problem of iterating through every single value
+* Discuss problem of iterating through every single value

-TODO: describe and demonstrate indexing pattern where resources are used to store lookup resource using HashMaps
+* Describe and demonstrate indexing pattern where resources are used to store lookup resource using HashMaps

-TODO: caution about perf trade-offs: look-ups aren't very fast
+* Caution about perf trade-offs: look-ups aren't very fast

-TODO: caution about data sync issues
+* Caution about data sync issues

-TODO: describe and demonstrate indexing pattern using BTrees for spatial indexing
+* Describe and demonstrate indexing pattern using BTrees for spatial indexing
+{% end %}